scc-digitalhub/docs/user/docs/scenarios/validation/scenario.md

 artifacts = run.get_artifacts()
 ```

-And save the artifacts to a local directory:
+And save the artifacts to a local directory.
+The artifacts will be saved in a directory named after the project, in a subdirectory named `artifacts`, and in a subdirectory named after the kind of artifact.
+At the moment we only have one kind of artifact, `artifact`, so the artifacts will be saved in the directory `project-nefertem/artifacts/artifact`:

 ```python
 for artifact in artifacts: